The Deck Handbook: Part 4

 March 4, 2015

-GAF, former manufacturer of the DuraLife and Elk Cross Timbers brands of composite decking which exited the composite decking business entirely in 2011, selling DuraLife back to its original owners, now organized as Integrity Composites, L.L.C., has been sued by 30 named defendants in U.S. District Court in New Jersey.
-The Omnibus Amended Master Class Action Complaint alleges that the composite decking is defective in that it cracks, warps, swells and expands beyond what is reasonably acceptable, harbors mold, mildew and fungus regardless of proper installation and maintenance resulting in unsightly discoloration and spotting; all contrary to GAF's representations that the decking was resistant to sagging, warping, rotting, scratching and wear and tear, even under heavy traffic; did not require staining or sealing, was easy to install, low maintenance, long-lasting and would outperform wood decking.
+GAF, the former manufacturer of the DuraLife and Elk Cross Timbers brands of composite decking which exited the composite decking business entirely in 2011, selling DuraLife back to its original owners, now organized as Integrity Composites, L.L.C., has been sued by 30 named defendants in U.S. District Court in New Jersey.
+The Omnibus Amended Master Class Action Complaint alleges that the composite decking is defective in that it cracks, warps, swells and expands beyond what is reasonably acceptable, harbors mold, mildew, and fungus regardless of proper installation and maintenance resulting in unsightly discoloration and spotting; all contrary to GAF's representations that the decking was resistant to sagging, warping, rotting, scratching and wear and tear, even under heavy traffic; did not require staining or sealing, was easy to install, low maintenance, long-lasting and would outperform wood decking.

 In 2016 the defendant agreed to compensate deck owners for damages, including a fixed sum for the labor to repair the decks.

 Green Tree Composite, makers of Monarch Decking products, settled a class action lawsuit in which plaintiffs alleged that Green Tree sold defective decking and then refused to honor claims, stating that it was no longer in business.
 Greentree settled for $470,000.
 (Stolzenburg v.
 Green Tree Composites LLC., Case No. 4:14-cv-1533, ED MO, 2014)

 The earlier, very wide gulf between consumer expectations and actual product performance has been narrowed somewhat, not so much by making the products better, but also by scaling back the advertising rhetoric and outlandish claims.